Up the Boers!

 Bloom casts a snarky eye on these overfed, spoiled house cats biding their time between meals.
 Bloom remarks that they are “bound for their troughs,” invoking the porcine imagery often used to denigrate police.
 He also twice imagines them slurping soup, implying they “took the soup.”
 This expression goes back to the time of the Famine in the 1840’s, when Protestants would offer starving Catholics soup or other food in exchange for conversion.
 While I personally think it’s ethically dubious to begrudge a starving person a bowl of soup, the term “souper” came to mean a traitor - someone willing to sell their soul to the colonial enemy.

 Bloom’s not ready to declare “all constables are bastards,” but his sarcasm implies that these men are creatures of the Crown.
 His ambivalence to the constables is a product of his class.
 The working class and the impoverished were more likely to feel the business end of a police truncheon than a respectable middle class citizen like Bloom.
-He is able to see some of their more brutal actions as just doing their job.
+He is able to rationalize some of their more brutal actions as just doing their job.
 After all, Bloom has friends who work in and around Dublin Castle.
 A good example of this is how he uses his acquaintanceship with Corny Kelleher and Simon Dedalus to keep Stephen out of police trouble in “Circe”.
 These constables are ordinary Irish men, just like Bloom and his friends, but the Royal Irish Constabulary was also an arm of the colonial government charged with enforcing the laws of the Empire in Ireland.
 As the constables recede from view, Bloom’s memory flashes to a time when he ran afoul Johnny Law:

 “He gazed after the last broad tunic.
 Nasty customers to tackle.
 Jack Power could a tale unfold: father a G man.
 If a fellow gave them trouble being lagged they let him have it hot and heavy in the bridewell.
 Can’t blame them after all with the job they have especially the young hornies.
 That horsepoliceman the day Joe Chamberlain was given his degree in Trinity he got a run for his money.
 My word he did!
 His horse’s hoofs clattering after us down Abbey street.
 Lucky I had the presence of mind to dive into Manning’s or I was souped.
 He did come a wallop, by George.
 Must have cracked his skull on the cobblestones.
 I oughtn’t to have got myself swept along with those medicals.
 And the Trinity jibs in their mortarboards.
 Looking for trouble….
 Police whistle in my ears still.
 All skedaddled.
 Why he fixed on me.
 Give me in charge.
 Right here it began.”